-Endometrial polyps
+Endometrial and endocervical polyps

 Endometrial polyps are localised overgrowth of the basal stroma with central blood vessels covered by surface endometrium mostly rising from the fundal area.
 Recent reports suggested clonal rearrangement of stromal chromosome 6p21 as the initial step triggering the development of polyps.